epsilon537/boxlambda/docs/components_vs0.md

 );
 ```

-In the Base Configuration, VS0 is part of the Static Design, meaning a particular VS0 component is selected at build time.
+VS0 does not exist in the BoxLambda Base Configuration.

-In the Extended Configuration, VS0 is a **Reconfigurable Partition**, a region on the FPGA where you can dynamically load a **Reconfigurable Module (RM)**.
+In the DFX Configuration, VS0 is a **Reconfigurable Partition**, a region on the FPGA where you can dynamically load a **Reconfigurable Module (RM)**.
 For example, a collision detector, DSP, CORDIC core, or RAM module could be VS0 Reconfigurable Modules.
 You can dynamically load one of them into the VS0 partition.

 Currently, two VS0 RMs are included in the BoxLambda source tree to demonstrate the DFX feature:

-- **Vs0_stub** is an almost-empty module.
+- **VS0_stub** is an almost-empty module.
 All it does is properly terminate the VS0 module interface signals, so they aren't left dangling.
 Wishbone reads and writes to the module are acknowledged, but no functionality is triggered.

 ![The vs0_stub](assets/vs0_stub.png)

 *The vs0_stub.*

-- **Vs0_j1b** is a J1B Core fitted to the VS0 interface.
+- **VS0_j1b** is a J1B Core fitted to the VS0 interface.

 ![The J1B Core fitted to the VS0 interface](assets/vs0_j1b.png)